pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

     error: an unhandled error occurred: Program exited with non-zero exit code: 1
 ```

 This is because we have specified that this config option is _required_.
-Let's
+Remember how we can use the same program to define multiple stacks?
+Let's set
-set the ports for this stack:
+the ports for this stack, which the Pulumi command line knows already from when
+you first initialized the project (it's the `dev` stack by default):

 ```bash
 pulumi config set frontend_port 3001